dask/dask/docs/source/array-best-practices.rst

 chunks aren't multiples of these chunk shapes then you will have to read the same data repeatedly, which can be very expensive.
-Note though that often storage formats choose chunk sizes that are much smaller than is ideal for Dask.
+Note though that often storage formats choose chunk sizes that are much smaller than is ideal for Dask, closer to 1MB than 100MB.
 In these cases you should choose a Dask chunk size that aligns with the storage chunk size and that every Dask chunk dimension is a multiple of the storage chunk dimension.

 So for example if we have an HDF file that has chunks of size ``(128, 64)``, we might choose a chunk shape of ``(1280, 6400)``.